Thijs5/dotnet-demo/readme.md

 This layer will hold all the logic of the application.
 After we build a service-layer, the only job of the API layer will be using the service layer and to map the result to responses the web understands.

-We start by creating a `classlib` in a seperate folder.
+We start by creating a `classlib` in a separate folder.
 The commands below will do just this when executed in the root folder.

 ```
 mkdir MyApplication.Services && cd MyApplication.Services